glwagner/glwagner.github.io/_pages/projects.md

 ### [dedaLES]

-[dedaLES] is python software that uses the [dedalus] framework to provide solvers for Large Eddy Simulation of turbulence systems on on both laptops and supercomputers. [dedaLES] is modular, so that fluid models (compressible turbulence, Boussinesq turbulence) and turbulence closures can be mixed and matched freely.
+[dedaLES] is python software that uses the [dedalus] framework to provide solvers for Large Eddy Simulation of turbulence systems on both laptops and supercomputers. [dedaLES] is modular, so that fluid models (compressible turbulence, stratified turbulence, etc) and turbulence closures can be easily mixed and matched.
 My goal is to use [dedaLES] to model turbulence mixing in the oceanic surface boundary layer.
 I am developing [dedaLES] with [Keaton Burns].

 ### [FourierFlows.jl]